GrayWolf64/logging-log4g/README.md

    for i = 1, 100 do
       --- Do something with i, and log messages.
-      -- Note that when this was written, the logging system isn't finished yet, -- so I just leave it simple here, for now.
+      -- Note that when this was written, the logging system isn't finished yet.

       logger:Debug("Calculated: " .. i .. " times.")
    end